What is a human firewall?

 But to strengthen participation in avoiding incidents, you need to adopt a more practical approach.

-This is why using a solution like Hoxhunt, AES saw a 526% increase in reporting rate, a 79% decrease in failure rate, and a 58% decrease in miss rate.
+For example, using Hoxhunt’s training, AES achieved a 526% increase in reporting rate, a 79% drop in failure rate, and a 58% reduction in miss rate.

 And Finland’s biggest telecom company Elisa found that employees who had undergone our training were 20x less likely to click malicious links.

-Continuous reinforcement and repetition will turn behavior into a habit.
+Continuous reinforcement and repetition will turn behavior into habit.

 The frequency of your training will have a direct impact on its effectiveness.